openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 * `c_nonce`: OPTIONAL.
 String containing a nonce to be used when creating a proof of possession of the key proof (see (#credential-request)).
 When received, the Wallet MUST use this nonce value for its subsequent requests until the Credential Issuer provides a fresh nonce.
 * `c_nonce_expires_in`: OPTIONAL.
 Number denoting the lifetime in seconds of the `c_nonce`.
-* `authorization_details`: REQUIRED when `authorization_details` parameter is used to request issuance of a certain Credential Configuration as defined in (#authorization-details).
+* `authorization_details`: REQUIRED when the `authorization_details` parameter is used to request issuance of a certain Credential Configuration as defined in (#authorization-details).
 It MUST NOT be used otherwise.
 It is an array of objects, as defined in Section 7 of [@!RFC9396].
 In addition to the parameters defined in (#authorization-details), this specification defines the following parameter to be used with the authorization details type `openid_credential` in the Token Response:
   * `credential_identifiers`: REQUIRED.
 Array of strings, each uniquely identifying a Credential Dataset that can be issued using the Access Token returned in this response.
 Each of these Credential Datasets corresponds to the same Credential Configuration in the `credential_configurations_supported` parameter of the Credential Issuer metadata.
 The Wallet MUST use these identifiers together with an Access Token in subsequent Credential Requests.

-Note: `credential_identifiers` parameters cannot be used when the `scope` parameter is used in the Authorization Request to request issuance of a Credential.
+Note: The `credential_identifiers` parameter cannot be used when the `scope` parameter is used in the Authorization Request to request issuance of a Credential.

 Below is a non-normative example of a Token Response when the `authorization_details` parameter was used to request issuance of a certain Credential type: